 Mental health professionals undoubtedly play a vital role in helping people struggling with addiction and other mental health problems.
 If we can integrate the work they do into the criminal justice system, the outcome would benefit everyone.

 Mental health professionals help people get the treatment they desperately need.
 However, it is unrealistic and unfair to expect mentally ill people to be productive members of society.
-Not when they are not provided with the resources they need, such as counseling and addiction treatment.
+Not when they are not provided with the resources they need, such as counselling and addiction treatment.

 When a person involved in the criminal justice system gets connected with good mental health professionals, it can make all the difference.
 Imagine if people coming out of jail who need help with addiction or mental health treatment get the help they need and are connected with the appropriate resources.